nbogie055/aci-ansible/README.md

 This playbook will register 2 leafs (either vpc or standalone), add rack location, OOB addresses, leaf profile, leaf interface profile and VPC protection group (if VPC peer).

-If only registering 1 leaf node.
-Leave either EVEN or ODD variables empty (example: even_id: )

 Modify register_leaf_vars.yml with your data.
-If registering more than 2 leafs.
+1. If registering more than 2 leafs.
 Start a new pair with -type:
+2. If only registering 1 leaf node in a pair.
+Leave either EVEN or ODD variables empty (example: even_id: )